overdev/raylib-py/README.md

 ## _raylib_ vs _raylib-py_

-Below are the differences in usage between raylib and raylibpy.
-Note, though that these differences are being worked to make raylibpy as pythonic as possible, so changes may occur without notification.
+Below are the differences in usage between _raylib_ and _raylib-py_.
+Note, though that these differences are being worked to make _raylib-py_ as pythonic as possible, so changes may occur without notification.

 ### Constant values